K4PT41N/nandgame_solutions/Solutions/Stack-Machine/Function-calls/function_calls.md

 # Return value should be 10
 ```

 ## Sub
-A similar level, but instead of the addition we implement the subtraction of two arguments.
-In this case the order of the arguments matter.
+A similar level, but instead of addition, we implement the subtraction of two arguments.
+In this case, the order of the arguments matters.
 The first argument we push is the one we subtract from.
 ```
 function sub 0
     push.argument 0